ForgeSDLC

 State model — The key distinctions from a simple Kanban board: (1) Banked vs Blocked separates strategic pause from external impediment, (2) Done is not Released until the Assay Gate passes, and (3) Rejected items are closed with a reason rather than silently deleted.

-Versona challenge — Versonas are invoked at decision points (refinement, pre-build, pre-release), not on every action.
-Each Versona references its discipline's bridge document to calibrate challenge intensity to the current SDLC phase.
+Versonas — Discipline virtual personas are invoked at decision points (refinement, pre-build, pre-release) for §5 structured output or other discipline work—not on every action.
+When using the §5 report shape, each Versona uses its bridge document to calibrate review depth to the current SDLC phase (versona/VERSONA-FRAMEWORK.md §1–2).

 • Ceremonies detail · Foundation · Overview